PyroDonkey/Firefox-Cloak/README.md

 ## Password Manager Recommendation

-After installation, it's strongly recommended to review Privacy Guides for information on selecting a robust password manager as Firefox's password manager will be disabled: [Privacy Guides Password Managers](https://www.privacyguides.org/en/passwords/)
+After installation, it's strongly recommended to review Privacy Guides for information on selecting a robust password manager as Firefox's password manager will be disabled: [The Best Password Managers to Protect Your Privacy and Security - Privacy Guides](https://www.privacyguides.org/en/passwords/)

 ## Contribution